The Voyager Ion electric scooter is many things, and it may be a great choice for a lot of rider categories.

 Many people may look at the Voyager Ion and dismiss it a children’s scooter.

-It’s true that the primary demographic that this scooter targets is likely teenagers and older children.
+It’s true that the primary demographic that this scooter targets might be teenagers and older children.

 The weight limit, which is the deciding factor between whether a scooter is for kids or for adults, is 220 lbs / 100 kg, and that makes this scooter perfectly viable for most adults.